abhisheks008/DL-Simplified/Maize Leave Disease Detection/README.md

 **After training the models,**

 I will evaluate their performance using appropriate metrics.
-Additionally, I will visualize the segmentation results to gain insights into how well the models can accurately identify and classify different regions within the vegetable images.
+Additionally, I will visualize the segmentation results to gain insights into how well the models can accurately identify and classify different regions within the leave images.

 ## predicted labels